ablab/spades/docs/getting-started.md

 - `spades-gmapper` - specific alignment of long reads to assembly graph used in hybrid assembly pipeline;

-- `binspreader` - refinement of metagenome-assembled genomes.
+- `binspreader` - refinement of metagenome-assembled genomes;

+- `pathracer` - alignment of profile HMMs to assembly graph.